ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

-We exclusively use the pass@1 evaluation criterion, reflecting the practical requirement for reliability in real-world applications by engineers or researchers.
-The inherent LLM randomness is accounted for by evaluating success across the large number of questions within each category.
+We exclusively use the pass@1 evaluation criterion, reflecting the practical requirement for reliability in real-world applications by engineers and researchers.
+The inherent LLM randomness is accounted for by evaluation across the large number of questions within each category.